We recognize students with minoritized, historically excluded, and underserved identities are disproportionately impacted by resource insecurity.

 Help for Victims of Gender- or Sexuality-Based Discrimination and Bias

 The University of Oregon includes LGBTQIA identities in the non-discrimination policy, which opens access to Title IX claims, counseling support, and financial assistance to LGBTQIA individuals experiencing discrimination on the basis of gender, gender expression, or sexuality.
 To find out more about these options check out the following resources.
-If you have questions or need support through these processes, please contact the coordinator of the LGBTESS.

 The Trevor Project